Walter VI of Brienne: Cultural legacy

+The Duke of Athens Contemplating the Sleeping Princess: 18th-century illustration from the Decameron.

-The "Duke of Athens" who appears in the seventh tale of Day Two of the Decameron as one of the nine lovers of the Sultan of Babylon's daughter, while not historically accurate, is probably a satirical allusion to Walter VI – his brief but unforgettable dictatorship in Florence occurred less than ten years before the writing of the Decameron.
+The "Duke of Athens" who appears in the seventh tale of Day Two of the Decameron as one of the nine lovers of the Sultan of Babylon's daughter, while not historically accurate, is probably a satirical allusion to Walter VI – his brief but unforgettable tyranny in Florence occurred less than ten years before the writing of the Decameron.